Where is Mt. Everest located?

 This is the first day of your Everest base camp trek.
 You have a short flight to Lukla.
 You can see the wonderful mountain vistas from the window of aeroplane during the flight.
 After coming out of aeroplane, your guide will introduce you to your porter at Lukla airport and your trekking begins.
 It’s a trek along the downhill.
 Finally, you reach Phakding and spend a night over there.

 Day 02: Phakding to Namche Bazaar

 It’s the second day of your EBC trekking and you have an ascending walk today.
-So, you go throughout the pine forest along the river.
+So, you go through the pine forest along the river.
 Having a glance at Mt.
-Everest for the first time surprises you during trekking towards Namche.
-You can see other awakening mountain views too if the weather favors.
+Everest for the first time surprises you during trekking toward Namche.
+You can see other awakening mountain views too if the weather favors it.
 Dudhkoshi and Bhotekoshi are the two different rivers you are going to cross today.
 They seem very beautiful.
 One more thing is that Bungee jumping in Nepal is held over the Bhotekoshi River in the eastern part of Nepal near the Tibetan border.